skrshe/gimme/README.md

 `gm domain/user/repo`

-# Disclaimer
+# !!!
+Disclaimer !!!
+## Not yet under production
+This project is yet to have a working software release

-Why not rrir?!
+## Why not RRIR?!
 - Im not to personally concerned with performance and security (I'm a minimiser (lazy arse procrastinator))
 - I'd rather be able to easily tell what my progam is doing from the source code and have free reign over code styling and shapping.

-- For people who do rrir props to you.
+- For people who do RRIR props to you.

 # Non goals
 - read to the user like there a child